Therapeutic Use Of Fish Oil for Apraxia, Autism and Other Communication Impairments

 Essential nutrients such as essential fatty acids. and essential amino acids and nutrients from food are reported to create surges in many areas -receptive, expressive, focus, attention, motor planning, academic etc. In the rare case there is no noticeable benefits essential nutrients still need to be consumed daily for good health as the body is unable to produce essential nutrients.

-If the teething really bothers you again can lower the dosage of fish oils or NV a bit and trade improvements.
+If the teething really bothers you again can lower the amount of essential nutrients your child is getting from foods a bit and trade improvements.
 You can also provide more appropriate teething material for your child to chew or suck on.
 Here are some suggestions.
 But again these stages don’t tend to last more than a week or two.

 Here are two examples of the late oral exploration stage after essential nutrient supplementation